 Traps are serving every drain in your house’s plumbing system.

-P-traps are a modern invention to hold a small amount of water that prevents sewer gases from infiltrating your home.
+P-traps are a modern invention that holds a small amount of water and prevents sewer gases from infiltrating your home.
 They can also trap debris and prevent clogs.
-And they can catch your valuables like wedding rings, necklaces or other small prized belongings.
+They can also hold valuables like wedding rings, necklaces, or other small prized belongings.

 Traps and vents must work together.
-An adequately vented trap and plumbing system won’t cause air pressures to push and pull air through the trap.
-An adequately vented system will redirect those pressures, leaving the water reservoir intact.
+An adequately vented trap and plumbing system will not cause air pressure to push and pull air through the trap.
+Instead, the system will redirect those pressures, leaving the water reservoir intact.

 Vent Pipe System Specifications

-Many plumbing codes will define where a vent should connect to a fixture.
-Typical examples would be more than 6 inches above flood level for the fixture.
+Many plumbing codes define where a vent should connect to a fixture.
+Typical examples are more than 6 inches above flood level.

 The vent stack should lead from the main bathroom to the outside and extend between 1 and 2 feet above your home.